 Research Tech 4

 Allen is our fearless lab manager (except for when it comes to snakes), and resident guru in all things protein expression and purification.
 Allen trained at Penn State, and mastered his trade in the laboratory of Song Tan here in the BMB department.

 Ph.D.
 Student (MCIBS)

-Leena is a third-year undergraduate Schreyer Scholar pursuing a major in Biology (Vertebrate Physiology Focus) with a minor in Anthropology.
+Leena is a fourth-year undergraduate Schreyer Scholar pursuing a major in Biology (Vertebrate Physiology Focus) with a minor in Anthropology.
 Her previous laboratory experience includes a position as a Teaching Assistant for Biology 110 Lab, as well as time in a Biomedical Research Co-Op at the Weis Center for Research from 2019-2020.
 In the Lindner Lab, Leena will explore the biology of Plasmodium under the supervision of both Dr. Lindner and James McGee.